 One of the most valuable nutritional benefits of pickles is their abundance of antioxidants.
 Pickles are great sources of vitamin c and vitamin e, two essential antioxidants that are found in many fruits and veggies.
 These natural antioxidants fight free radicals, which are chemicals in the body that can cause cancer and heart disease.

-Not all pickles are fermented, but the ones that are, such as dill pickles, contain more health benefits than other kinds.
+Not all pickles are fermented, but the ones that are, such as dill pickles, contain more health benefits than other kinds from the fermentation process.
 Most options found at the grocery store are not fermented pickles, but instead are fresh-packed, a method of pickling which involves being stored in a vinegar brine.
 However, those who make pickles at home will often ferment them, which provides substantial probiotic benefits.
-Fermentation creates good bacteria that supports a healthy digestive system and boosts the immune system, which is partly why fermented foods like sauerkraut and kimchi are so popular.
+Fermentation creates good bacteria that support a healthy digestive system and boosts the immune system, which is partly why fermented foods like sauerkraut and kimchi are so popular.

 3. Immune System Booster

 Like many fruits and veggies, pickles are a great source of vitamins.
 While they would probably not be considered a healthy food because of their high sodium content, pickles are rich in vitamin K, vitamin A and vitamin c.
 Vitamins are essential for many body functions, along with boosting the immune system, which is especially important during covid!

 Pickle juice is a well-known treatment for muscle cramps among athletes, so this is also a health benefit of pickles.
 Studies have shown that drinking pickle juice is more effective at relieving cramps than drinking the same amount of water.
 Some speculate that the vinegar used when creating pickled cucumbers is the key in relieving pain, since vinegar blocks the nerve signals that lead to cramping.
 However, the sodium in pickles also helps with hydration and soothing cramps.

 5. Support Weight Loss